chiarasarmiento/password-generator/README.md

 ## Getting Started

-Instructions on setting up and running your Node.js app.
+Instructions on setting up and running the Node.js app.

 ### Prerequisites